canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 ## What you'll need

-This guide assumes the following:
+This guide is for AWS and assumes the following:

 - You have root or sudo access to an Amazon EC2 instance
 - You can create roles and policies in AWS